engr-ibrahimsarder/flightdeals/README.md

 # Given below the instruction how to open this project:

 * clone or download this project
-* cmd open and project root path
+* cmd open and project root path and npm install
 * open this project code
 * cmd command npm run dev
 * open localhost this project

 ## Project livesite link